Bellfalasch/app-custom-css/README.md

 ## Disclaimer

 This app is not designed to be a permanent solution for adding CSS, you should always add your CSS to the core site app instead.
-However, for quick en temporary testing or prototyping this app can help you try things out faster.
+However, for quick and temporary testing or prototyping this app can help you try things out faster.

 ## Compatibility